Elrori/openwrt-auto/README.md

 Openwrt action for Ebang EBAZ4205 with anti-gfw tools built-in.

-To build a stable version of ebaz4205-openwrt,pls run make-ebaz4205-v4.14.sh.
+To build a stable version of ebaz4205-openwrt manually,pls run make-ebaz4205-v4.14.sh.

 Ubuntu dependency：